intuition-dev/mbToolBelt/eventFlux/readme.md

-# My event bus is better than yours.
+# My event bus is better than yours: EventFlux

-pub first or sub first
+- pub first or sub first!
+- Can be used for Flux or anything else.